 and co-teach MS3011: Digital Games & Culture (3rd year optional module).

 I also run the MA Optional Module Critical Approaches to Celebrity Culture.

-I am first supervisor to three Doctoral students: Rania Alsaggaf, Hannah Ditchfield and Serena Bilanceri.
+I am first supervisor to three Doctoral students: Hannah Ditchfield, Akilah Maxwell and Serena Bilanceri.

 I would be pleased to hear from prospective research students who wish to undertake work in areas related to my research interests (ethics of new media, ethics of audiences, research ethics, fan cultures, online community and identity).

-I am a member of Ethics Committee of the Association of Internet Researchers, and am on the steering committee of the AHRC funded Digital Reading Network.
-I am also a member of the Fan Studies Network and the British Sociological Association.
+I am a member of the Association of Internet Researchers, Fan Studies Network and the British Sociological Association.